 A modification of # 3 alloy, # 7 has a lower magnesium content to increase fluidity.
 To avoid problems with intergranular corrosion, lower levels of impurities are called for and a small quantity of nickel is specified.
 Alloy # 7 has slightly better ductility than # 3 with other properties being comparable.
 Traditionally the alloy is popular for casting thin-walled components requiring good surface finish.
 Note, however, that research testing has shown metal and die temperatures have a bigger effect than changing alloys.
 Close attention to control of the die-casting process parameters is important to eliminate defects and achieve consistent quality.

-Click here to: Request a Design Guide
+Click here to: Request a Quote

 Fielding Manufacturing